 Atrial Fibrillation and Heart Failure

-Atrial fibrillation (AF) and atrial flutter (AFL) are common arrhythmias in patients with left ventricular (LV) dysfunction.
+Atrial fibrillation (AFib) is a common supraventricular arrhythmias in patients with left ventricular (LV) dysfunction.

 Over 20% of patients with heart failure exhibit atrial fibrillation.

-Interaction Between Atrial Fibrillation (AF) and Heart Failure (HF)
+Interaction Between Atrial Fibrillation (AFib) and Heart Failure (HF)

 Management Approaches for Heart Failure